michelou/deno-examples/README.md

 - file [**`TYPESCRIPT.md`**](TYPESCRIPT.md) gathers [TypeScript] related informations.
 - file [**`setenv.bat`**](setenv.bat) is the batch script for setting up our environment.

-We also define a virtual drive **`O:`** in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"][windows_limitation] from Microsoft Support).
+We also define a virtual drive &ndash; e.g. drive **`O:`** &ndash; in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"][windows_limitation] from Microsoft Support).

 > **:mag_right:** We use the Windows external command [**`subst`**][windows_subst] to create virtual drives; for instance:
 >